Analysis of Poem Fra Lippo Lippi by Robert Browning

 I am poor brother Lippo, by your leave!

-Fra Lippo Lippi focuses on the life of one poor brother monk Lippo a painter who is a monk living in Florence during the 15th century.
+Fra Lippo Lippi focuses on the life of one poor brother monk Lippo, also a painter living in Florence during the 15th century.

 He is the speaker, the voice, created by Browning to put forward the argument for realistic religious art, legs and arms and flesh, as opposed to the saintly portrayal of the soul, which his monastic elders demand.